Joy-less/SQLiteSharp/README.md

 ## Notes

 - Tables are automatically migrated to add new tables and columns, however changed columns are not updated.
-- SqliteConnections are not thread-safe and should not be used concurrently.
-However, you can open multiple SqliteConnections concurrently, as they use SQLite's built-in FullMutex.
+- A SqliteConnection should not be used by multiple threads.
+However, multiple SqliteConnections can be opened and used concurrently, since they use SQLite's built-in `FullMutex`.

 ## Versioning Guide